Hong Kong Special Administrative Region passport

+HKSAR passports issued overseas via Chinese diplomatic missions abroad display a “This Passport is issued by……” stamp and the mission's official seal on observations page.
+However, unlike Chinese passports which can be directly issued by Chinese diplomatic missions abroad, the Immigration Department of Hong Kong is the only issuing authority for HKSAR passports.

 In late 2019, the fourth version of the HKSAR passport was launched.

 Name

-In English, the passport is sometimes referred to by its long-form name which appears on the cover (i.e. the Hong Kong Special Administrative Region People's Republic of China passport – a literal translation of the Chinese title 香港特别行政區護照).
-Alternatively, the passport is commonly referred to as the Hong Kong Special Administrative Region passport (香港特區護照) (the Hong Kong legislative ordinance concerning the passport is titled the "Hong Kong Special Administrative Region Passports Ordinance (Chapter 539)", the Hong Kong SAR passport, the HKSAR passport or the Hong Kong passport.
+In English, the passport is sometimes referred to by its long-form name which appears on the cover (i.e. the Hong Kong Special Administrative Region Passport – a literal translation of the Chinese title 香港特别行政區護照).
+Alternatively, the passport is commonly referred to as the Hong Kong SAR passport (香港特區護照) (the Hong Kong legislative ordinance concerning the passport is titled the "Hong Kong Special Administrative Region Passports Ordinance (Chapter 539)", the Hong Kong SAR passport, the HKSAR passport or the Hong Kong passport.

-The authorities of the Republic of China (commonly known as "Taiwan") refer to the Hong Kong SAR passport as the "Hong Kong passport" because the ROC government tries to avoid references to the political status of Hong Kong as a SAR of the People's Republic of China.
-Meanwhile, the Brazilian Consulate-General in Hong Kong uses the term "Hong Kong passport" in reference to both the Hong Kong SAR and British National (Overseas) passports.

 Historical background

 Hong Kong official travel documents prior to 1997 included the Hong Kong Certificate of Identity (CI), British Dependent Territories Citizen (BDTC), British National (Overseas) (BN(O)) and British Citizen (BC) passports.
 After 1997, BN(O) and BC passports are still valid but CIs and BDTC passports are no longer in use.